 Usually contact lenses are steepest in the centre, flattening towards the edge, to align with normal healthy eyes.
 Standard shaped lenses therefore do not fit very well following corneal refractive surgery, where the eye has been flattened centrally.

 Fortunately, our contact lens specialists in London, have several solutions which can provide clear, comfortable vision following laser eye surgery.

 - Soft Contact Lenses following refractive eye surgery

-Although most standard soft contact lenses do not fit very well following laser eye surgery, there are a few very thin and flat disposable soft lenses which drape over the front surface of the eye providing adequate visual correction.
-Disposable soft contact lenses can provide a good option for sports and social wear and are sometimes the cheapest and simplest solution, but unfortunately they don’t work for everyone.
+Most standard soft contact lenses do not fit very well following laser eye surgery but it is possible to make tailor made soft lenses in a reverse geometry design to provide improved corneal alignment.
+Some very thin and flat disposable soft lenses can also drape over the front surface of the eye to provide adequate visual correction.
+Disposable soft contact lenses can be a good option for sports and social wear and are sometimes the cheapest and simplest solution, but unfortunately they don’t work for everyone.